pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 kubectl -n pipecd port-forward svc/pipecd 8080
 ```

-Then point your web browser to [http://localhost:8080](http://localhost:8080) to login with the configured static admin account as below:
+The PipeCD web console will be available at [http://localhost:8080](http://localhost:8080).
+To login, you can use the configured static admin account as below:
 - project name: `quickstart`
 - username: `hello-pipecd`
 - password: `hello-pipecd`